HybridModel/HybridModel/README.md

 # HybridModel
-A hybrid model of the gene regulatory network of the HSPCs (hematopoietic stem and progenitor cells), aimed at studying the regulatory mechanism central to the haematopoiesis system..
+A hybrid model of the gene regulatory network of the HSPCs (hematopoietic stem and progenitor cells), aimed at studying the regulatory mechanism central to the haematopoiesis system.

 ## hybrid.m
 Matlab code for running hybrid model.